 Talking to an autistic child about coronavirus

 When discussing coronavirus with your child, Dr van Zwanenberg says: "I would give children facts regarding the coronavirus, and say that we are all in this together, but try not to have the news on the television or radio too much and try to encourage a child not to search for further information on the internet, as misinformation is likely to raise anxiety.

-"If they are disappointed about activities that were planned being cancelled, consider making a poster with them of the activities to be rebooked when possible so they know they will not be forgotten."
+"If they are disappointed about activities being cancelled, consider making a poster with them of the activities to be re-booked when possible, so they know they will not be forgotten."

 Planning a new schedule

-As usual daily routines will no longer in place, it is important to replace these with new schedules and timetables.
+As usual daily routines will no longer in place, it's important to replace these with new schedules and timetables.